MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 3. _**Important!**_ &nbsp;When you are presented with the option to select the tools for specific workloads, check the box for **.NET Core cross-platform development**.
 If there are any other workloads you would like to install, you can select them as well at this step.
 4. After selecting your workloads, click **Install** to complete the installation.

-## Creating and Validating the Q# Development Environment
+## Installing and Validating the Q# Development Environment

 In this section you will clone the quantum samples & libraries, and run a sample application to verify that your Q# environment is correctly installed and configured.